Study in China – The Ultimate Guide for International Students

-The documents you need varies according to each university and the program.
+The documents you need varies according to each university and the program and you can see on the application form when you apply on China Admissions.
+You can also see the full list here.
 For Chinese language programs you normally need the fewest documents, normally you need to submit your passport, highest and academic transcript and a personal statement.

 For PhD you need to find a supervisor and you will need to write a proposal.
 You can find more information about the application documents here.

 If you don’t have all the application documents ready, you can still apply, and then send the other documents later when you have it.
 The recommendation letter, for example, can take some time.
-We also have a recommendation letter tool.
+We also have a recommendation letter tool which you can use.

 You can get the X visa after you have been accepted by the university.
 They will normally send you the acceptance letter by email first.
 Then, they will ask you to send an advance deposit towards your tuition fee.

-If you have other questions such as about the entrance requirements for each university, you can find the information on our FAQ page here.
+If you have other questions such as about the entrance requirements for each university, you can find the information on our FAQs page here.